ibmresilient/resilient-community-apps/sc_email_approval/README.md

 ## Playbooks
-`Email Approval Pre Process Artifact` and `Email Approval Pre Process Task` scripts can be used in both workflows and playbooks.
+`Email Approval Pre Process Artifact` and `Email Approval Pre Process Task` scripts can be reused in your own workflows and playbooks.
 Each rely on activity fields (or Playbook Activation form fields) in place as follows:

 | Field | Type | Addl.
 Information |
 | :---- | :--- | :---------- |